davidkingsman/split-flap/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | 0000 | 0001 | 0010 | 0011 | 0100 | 0101 | 0110 | 0111 | 1000 | 1001 |

-### ESP01
+### ESP01/ESP8266
 #### Pre-requistites
-To upload the sketch to the ESP01 you need to install a few things to your arduino IDE.
+To upload the sketch to the ESP8266 you need to install a few things to your arduino IDE.
 - Install the ESP8266 board to your Arduino IDE
 	- https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/
-- Install the arduino esp8266 littleFS plugin to use the file system of the ESP01, you can follow this tutorial:
+- Install the arduino ESP8266 littleFS plugin to use the file system of the ESP, you can follow this tutorial:
 	- https://randomnerdtutorials.com/install-esp8266-nodemcu-littlefs-arduino/
 - Install the following libraries via Library Manager:
   - Arduino_JSON: https://github.com/arduino-libraries/Arduino_JSON